TomasBoda/search-engine-web/README.md

 ```

 #### 3. Ranking
 In this step, we calculate the distance of the query document to each relevant document found in the previous step.
 For this, we use the cosine similarity functions.
 After the distances have been calculated, we sort the relevant documents by their distances to the query document.
 The smaller the distance is, the more relevant the document is.
-Finally, we return the first `n` documents to the user.
+Finally, we return the first `count` documents to the user.
 These documents are the most relevant documents to the user's input search query.

 ```ts
 const distances: DocumentDistance[] = relevantDocuments.map((document: ProcessedDocument) => ({